 A few things about the crostata:

-First, I’ve changed up my crust technique and now I love the Easy Pie Dough Recipe on Serious Eats which blends the butter and most of the flour together into a paste before cutting in the last bit of flour.
+First, I’ve changed up my crust technique and now I love my Easy Pie Dough Recipe which blends the butter and most of the flour together into a paste before cutting in the last bit of flour.
 It’s so easy!
 The consistency is great.
 It’s amazingly flaky.
 And it really does roll out like Play-Doh.

 Second, don’t skimp on draining the ricotta and salting the summer squash.
 There is a lot of liquid in this crostata, and to keep it from being a soup, you need to get rid of some.

 Third, I highly recommend using a mandoline slicer for this recipe.
 I love my GSD Mandoline.
 It’s so easy to snap in the cutting blades and it holds up with frequent use.
 It takes me all of thirty seconds to pull it out of the cabinet and begin slicing and only a few more seconds to wash it up when I’m done.

 If you try my recipe for Summer Squash and Ricotta Crostata, I would love to hear from you in the comments with your experience and rating!
 And I’m happy to answer any questions you might have.

 – Happy Eating, Annemarie

 - 1 cup (140 gm, 5 oz) white all-purpose flour